 Reducing the Transmission of Infections such as Enterovirus

-This year’s enterovirus is just one of many airborne infections that may lead to school absences for kids and missed work for adults – not to mention the discomfort of being sick.
+This year’s enterovirus is just one of many airborne infections that may lead to absences for kids and adults.
 Enterovirus is predicted to taper off as winter approaches, but other viruses will be right around the corner.
-While the tips listed above are proven ways to prevent an infection, improving indoor air quality (IAQ) can also help keep a family healthy this winter.
+Improving indoor air quality (IAQ) also helps keep your family healthy this winter.

 Controlling Air Purity and Relative Humidity

 An air purifier is capable of trapping 80 percent of virus-sized particles that pass through a home’s HVAC system.
 Since many seasonal cold and flu viruses are airborne, a whole-home air purifier may help reduce the transmission of the disease.